 NYU (24-6) comes in as the fifth seed and will face the Tartans in the quarterfinals.

 Case Western Reserve University, Brandeis University, and University of Rochester are seeded sixth through eighth.

-Play opens at noon on Friday with Washington facing Brandeis and Emory playing Rochester.
-The championship match is set for 1 p.m. on Saturday.
+Play opens at noon (CT) on Friday with UChicago facing Rochester and Emory playing Brandeis.
+The championship match is set for 1 p.m.
+(CT) on Saturday.